 Describe and assess the potential impacts of any actions of the project that require an authority under the Nature Conservation Act 1992, and/or would be assessable development for the purposes of the Vegetation Management Act 1999.
-The assessment and supporting information should be sufficient for the administering authority to decide whether an approval should be granted and developing recommended conditions.
+The assessment and supporting information should be sufficient for the administering authority to decide whether an approval should be granted.
+Indicate whether vegetation offsets will be required for clearing of endangered or of concern vegetation outside of the mining lease.
+If required, details of how the offsets meet the requirements of the relevant code under the Vegetation Management Act 1999 should be provided.
+If offsets are required details should be provided about how the offset will meet DERM's Policy for Vegetation Management Offsets, Version 2.4 (2009).